 A MOOC (Massive Open Online Course) is a free online course available for anyone to enroll.
-The Orpheus Institute launches its first MOOC in January 2019.
+The Orpheus Institute launched its first MOOC on 28 January 2019.

 Artistic Research in Music - an Introduction

 MOOCs provide an affordable and flexible way to learn new skills, advance your career and deliver quality educational experiences at scale.
-The first MOOC on Artistic Research in Music will offer an introduction to the most relevant research tools, techniques and methodologies as well as the key concepts of artistic research in music.
-The course will be available on edX, which is the leading platform for online learning and education.
+The first MOOC on Artistic Research in Music offers an introduction to the most relevant research tools, techniques and methodologies as well as the key concepts of artistic research in music.
+The course is available on edX, which is the leading platform for online learning and education.

 🎬 Watch the trailer: